3Hren/blackhole/doc/sink-syslog.md

 };
 ```

 The fact that syslog has own severity level definition as it described in **RFC5424** and we need to properly map from user defined severity enumeration to the syslog's one.
-But there is no other way to pass additional parameter (current log event's severity) to the sink except implementing frontend's template specialization.
-That's why we need additional header file.

-Okay, now we know that it is necessary to map severity levels, but how to do that?
-Blackhole provides you way to do that via implementing additional template specialization.
-The code will looks like this:
+The mapping code will looks like this:

 ```
 namespace blackhole {